facebook/watchman/README.markdown

 ## Future

  * add a command to remove registered triggers
- * add a hybrid of since and trigger that allows a connected client to receive notifications of file changes over their unix socket connection as they happen.
-Disconnecting the client will disable those particular notifications.
+ * add a command to remove registered watches
  * Watchman does not currently follow symlinks.
 It would be nice if it did, but doing so will add some complexity.